Loyola Law School Ranking

 Graduates from the Class of 2023 entered a wide range of professional sectors: 203 joined law firms, 34 took roles in business and industry, 30 pursued public interest careers, 11 entered government positions, and 7 began judicial clerkships.
 The School has left 18,000 alumni spread through 35 countries in the world, including 800 law firm partners.
 The same should be said of famous alumni.

 Consider the location of a university.
 If it is near home, you may be able to save on housing and transport costs.
 Also, consider the specific strengths of departments with relation to your areas of interest.
 What mentoring opportunities are available to you in particular institutions?
 This could have a much greater effect on your future than many other factors combined.
 What are the costs of tuition and what funding possibilities are available?
-If you are aiming for a part-time program, have you researched the quality of each part-time program you are considering?
+If you are aiming for a part-time program, have you researched the quality of each given part-time program you consider?
 The atmosphere and character of the student body are also very relevant.
 Is there an atmosphere of excellence in academic achievement?
 Most important of all, there is you.
 How do you fit into this institution or that?

 Some Final Points About Loyola Law School’s Ranking